MOTHER JONES AND THE CHILDREN'S CRUSADE

 Dangerous?
 A little old lady in black?
 America was about learn why, but it would be decades before they learned of the sorrow that made “Mother” Jones.

 A woman’s place is in the home, this “radical” always claimed, and Mary Jones left teaching to raise four children.
 Then in 1867, yellow fever swept through Memphis.
-Her husband fell first, then all four children, one by one.
+Her husband fell first, then all four children, one-by-one.
 Distraught, Jones moved to Chicago and started a dress business.
 Then came the Great Fire.

 The coming decades might have been blurred by tears, but Jones followed the advice of Joe Hill, whose I.W.W. she helped jumpstart.
 “Don’t mourn; organize.”